apache/cordova-coho/README.md

 # Cordova Coho

-> The command line tool to for Apache Cordova contributors to manage [ Apache Cordova](http://cordova.apache.org) repositories, and to help with releases and pull requests.
+> Command line tool for Apache Cordova contributors to manage [Apache Cordova](http://cordova.apache.org) repositories, and to help with releases and pull requests.

 This repository has the following purposes: